stonebuzz/plugin-ci-workflows/README.md

 ## Generate CI matrix

-This workflow can be used to generate a matrix that contains all the PHP/SQL versions that are supported by the target GLPI version.
+This workflow can be used to generate a matrix that contains the default PHP/SQL versions that are supported by the target GLPI version.
-You can use it in combination with the `Continuous Integration` workflow to execute the continuous integration test suite on all PHP/SQL versions supported by the target version of GLPI, as shown in the example below.
+You can use it in combination with the `Continuous Integration` workflow, as shown in the example below.

 ```yaml
 name: "Continuous integration"